jenkins-x/jx-docs/content/en/docs/install-setup/create-cluster/required-cloud-resources.md

 * Velero; Service account used by the Velero backup service.
 The Velero service account needs permissions to read and write to cloud storage.
 The name of the service account is _velero-server_
-* Kaniko; Service account used by [Kaniko](https://github.com/GoogleContainerTools/kaniko) which is a safer option to build Docker images in Kuberenetes than the Docker daemon.
+* Kaniko; Service account used by [Kaniko](https://github.com/GoogleContainerTools/kaniko) which is a safer option to build Docker images in Kubernetes than the Docker daemon.
 The Kaniko service account needs permissions to read and write to cloud storage.
 The name of the service account is _kaniko-sa_.

 {{% /description-list %}}

-## Kryptograpphic key management
+## Cryptographic key management

-For using the Vault Operator, the Terraform module needs to create a krypographic keyring and key to seed Vault.
+For using the Vault Operator, the Terraform module needs to create a cryptographic keyring and key to seed Vault.